anitab-org/documentation/DESIGN_CONTRIBUTION_GUIDELINES.md

 ## General Responsibilities

-- Attend product roadmap in assigned project.
+- Attend product roadmap in assigned project
-- Review existing designs.
+- Review existing designs
-- Design new feature, redesign existing features (if ticket exist and assigned).
+- Design new feature, redesign existing features (if ticket exist and assigned)
-- Create and maintain metrics document and guard consistency in the project.
+- Create and maintain metrics document and guard consistency in the project
-- Review UI coding PR’s (test if everything looks as expected).
+- Review UI coding PR’s (test if everything looks as expected)
-- Attend design session to discuss challenges in design within our projects.
+- Attend design session to discuss challenges in design within our projects
-- Create User Journey wireframes.
+- Create User Journey wireframes
-- Meet on a monthly basis, with all designers to discuss processes.
+- Meet on a monthly basis, with all designers to discuss processes